MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## 7 - Conclusion  👋

-Throughout this tutorial you learned how to build a machine learning application from scratch by going through the data collection and scraping, model training, web app development and deployment.
+Throughout this tutorial you learned how to build a machine learning application from scratch by going through the data collection and scraping, model training, web app development, docker and deployment.

 Every block of this app is independently packaged and easily reusable for other similar use cases.